Market Analysts see JD.com Inc. [JD] gaining to $62. Time to buy?

 In his new role, Mr. Lei Xu will be leading the day-to-day operation and collaborative development of various business units of JD.com, and continue to report to CEO of the Company.
 Mr. Xu has been with the Company since 2009 and was previously CEO of JD Retail, responsible for the development, operation and strategy of JD.com’s retail business.
 Since joining JD.com, Mr. Xu has held several leadership roles within the sales and marketing divisions of JD Retail, including head of marketing and branding, head of JD Wireless, and head of platform operations.
 In the last 12 years since he joined the Company, especially since he became CEO of JD Retail in July 2018, Mr. Xu has established the business philosophy of “trust-based and customer-centric value creation” and led JD Retail to achieve high-quality growth for three consecutive years.

-Over the last 12 months, JD stock rose by 2.16%.
-The one-year JD.com Inc. stock forecast points to a potential upside of 12.33.
+Over the last 12 months, JD stock dropped by -5.73%.
+The one-year JD.com Inc. stock forecast points to a potential upside of 20.2.
 The average equity rating for JD stock is currently 1.80, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on JD.com Inc. [JD]: